Fast FullSubNet: Accelerate Full-band and Sub-band Fusion Model for Single-channel Speech Enhancement: Abstract

 \section{Abstract}

 FullSubNet is our recently proposed real-time single-channel speech enhancement network that achieves outstanding performance on the Deep Noise Suppression (DNS) Challenge dataset.
-A number of variants of FullSubNet have been proposed recently, but they all focus on the structure design towards better performance and are rarely concerned with computational efficiency.
-This work proposes a new architecture named Fast FullSubNet dedicated to accelerating the computation of FullSubNet.
+A number of variants of FullSubNet have been proposed, but they all focus on the structure design towards better performance and are rarely concerned with computational efficiency.
+For many speech enhancement applications, a key feature is that system runs on a real-time, latency-sensitive, battery-powered platform, which strictly limits the algorithm latency and computational complexity.
+In this work, we propose a new architecture named Fast FullSubNet dedicated to accelerating the computation of FullSubNet.
 Specifically, Fast FullSubNet processes sub-band speech spectra in the mel-frequency domain by using cascaded linear-to-mel full-band, sub-band, and mel-to-linear full-band models such that frequencies involved in the sub-band computation are vastly reduced.
 After that, a down-sampling operation is proposed for the sub-band input sequence to further reduce the computational complexity along the time axis.
 Experimental results show that, compared to FullSubNet, Fast FullSubNet has only 13\% computational complexity and 16\% processing time, and achieves comparable or even better performance.
+Code and audio samples are available at \href{https://github.com/Audio-WestlakeU/FullSubNet}{https://github.com/Audio-WestlakeU/FullSubNet}.